ABOUT A PARTY'

 also had 'Facts Of Life' b/w 'My Only Prayer' on Challenge 59091.

 The completely zany but superlative Tom Reeves single (#1029) may have been cut at that same Cochran-Davis split session.
 'Primitive Love', with its sound & vocal effects, plucked guitar backing and maraccas beat, is one of the few novelty records you can't tire of.
 Its flip, 'Baby, I'm A Lonesome Cowboy', with slap bass, piano and maraccas but minus the vocal effects, was just as good.
 It appeared on both RSR LP 1002 and RSR LP 1011.
+It greatly intrigued us to learn that this very record was later found in Eddie's personal collection although his possible participation has never been confirmed.

 Tom Tall cut a number of '45s on the Fabor, Abbott (all reissued by Bear Family years ago) and Sage labels before the two he had on Crest.
 He was deeply influenced by his good friend, Eddie Cochran.
 When I met him in Las Vegas in 1993, he told me that he used to play a Gretsch guitar, the same as Eddie's.
 His 'Stack-A-Records' (#1038), with Tom himself on lead guitar, is an undisputed classic as well as a fitting opener for the CD.
 Again, Tom's original first Crest '45, with 'Mary Jo' on the flip, had been legally reissued for the first time by RockStar in 1979 (RSR SP 3003).
 You probably guessed it : 'Mary Jo' was Tom's girlfriend at the time of the record, in 1957.
 As you can see from the photo at left, taken in '93 by my wife, the years had been good to Tom : he looked fabulous.
 Another gem is Hank Sanders' wonderful slapper, 'Been Gone A Long Time' (#1039), an old Tommy Scott song later revived with gusto by Mac Curtis (Rollin' Rock LP 007).
 Its flip, a steady bopper titled 'How Much-How Much (I Love You)' and written by Hank himself, had been included on RSR LP 1002.
 Norm Skylar's 'Rock'n'Roll Blues' (#1044) is another sought-after item on this label - and has no connection with any other such titled song.
 Following a 'Shortnin' Bread'-type intro, it rocks steadily until the end over a guitar/tinkling piano/slap bass backing.
 The original B-side, 'Night Shift', another rocker and yet another Norm Skylar composition, displayed clever changes in tempo ; it was featured on RSR LP 1002 and RSR LP 1011.
 Norm, who turned 83 in August 2011, recently gave me the following info : 'I was born in Pomeroy, Ohio.
 The name 'Skylar' came from my middle name,'Schuyler'.
 Crest Records happened when I was working on my Masters Degree in Administration at University of Southern California.
 I did no more recording after Crest.
 Yes, I remember Dale Fitzsimmons.
 In fact, he played the piano on the recordings.
 I spent the next 30 years in the field of Education and am now retired.
 I have a son, Norman D., and he has been playing and writing some songs just for his own enjoyment and has talked me into playing with him sometimes and singing, but I am VERY rusty !
 Oh, yes, the record passed the promo stage.'